Being a Screenwriter Part 1: Generating Ideas for a Screenplay Course Kit

 Adding to cart… The item has been added

-This project-based screenwriting curriculum is designed to enrich the writing and language skills of students in grades 6-8.
+This project-based screenwriting curriculum is designed to enrich students' writing and language skills in grades 6-8.
 This fun, engaging 10-unit course program gets right down to the business of developing scripts and encourages learners to brainstorm their experiences for a story idea.
 Students pitch their treatment to the class before proceeding to a final script!
-Students will then translate their ideas into a authentic script through in part 2 of this fun curriculum.
-They'll learn how to mesh characters, dialogue and scenes into an interesting and entertaining short film!
+Students will then translate their ideas into an authentic script in part 2 of this fun curriculum.
+They'll learn how to mesh characters, dialogue, and scenes into an interesting and entertaining short film!

 In Part 1 of this series, Generating Ideas for a Screenplay, learners begin in familiar territory, exploring the concepts of genre and theme in movies they already know.
 Step-by-step, they master the tricks of the trade, compiling ideas, shaping dialogues, creating fascinating personae, and investigating how conflict drives a story into production territory.